 BY OBY BROWN

-The Ocmulgee National Monument's bid to become a historic park got an unexpected boost Friday when a nationwide vote ranked it the country's top archaeological site.
+The Ocmulgee Mounds National Historical Park's bid to become a historic park got an unexpected boost Friday when a nationwide vote ranked it the country's top archaeological site.

 In doing so, it beat out other 19 other nominees from Georgia to Arizona.